rohith2025/rohith2025/README.md

 # 💫 About Me:
 Hey there!
-I'm Rohith Yeluri. 🌟<br><br>As a computer science engineering student, I'm on an exciting journey exploring the tech world.
+I'm Rohith Yeluri. 🌟<br><br>
+As a computer science engineering student, I'm on an exciting journey exploring the tech world.
 But that's not all!
-My tech kit is packed with a diverse array of programming languages such as C, C++, Java, Python.
-Plus, I've got a knack for crafting captivating web experiences using HTML, CSS, JavaScript, and ReactJS.<br><br>🚀 What Drives Me:<br>I thrive on collaboration!
-Whether it's brainstorming on intriguing projects, crafting intricate algorithms, or designing visually stunning websites, I'm always up for the challenge!<br>💡 My Mission:<br>I'm on a mission to constantly expand my horizons in the ever-evolving world, while also making meaningful contributions to the broader tech community.<br>💬 Let's Connect:<br>Got a brilliant idea to share or just up for a tech chat?
-Reach out to me on LinkedIn or drop me an email at yelurirohith2025@gmail.com.
+My tech kit is packed with a diverse array of programming languages such as C, C++, Java, and Python.
+Plus, I've got a knack for crafting captivating web experiences using HTML, CSS, JavaScript, and ReactJS.<br><br>
+🚀 **What Drives Me:**<br>
+I thrive on collaboration!
+Whether it's brainstorming on intriguing projects, crafting intricate algorithms, or designing visually stunning websites, I'm always up for the challenge!<br><br>
+💡 **My Mission:**<br>
+I'm on a mission to constantly expand my horizons in the ever-evolving world while making meaningful contributions to the broader tech community.<br><br>
+💬 **Let's Connect:**<br>
+Got a brilliant idea to share or just up for a tech chat?
+Reach out to me on [LinkedIn](https://www.linkedin.com/in/rohith-yeluri-747a392a6/) or drop me an email at **yelurirohith2025@gmail.com**.
 I'd love to hear from you!<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rohith-yeluri-747a392a6/)